linode/docs/docs/guides/kubernetes/using-kompose-for-kubernetes/index.md

       wp_data:
     ```

+1. When done, press <kbd>CTRL</kbd>+<kbd>X</kbd>, followed by <kbd>Y</kbd> then <kbd>Enter</kbd> to save the file and exit `nano`.

 ### Converting from Docker Compose to Kubernetes

-Kompose needs only now to be run with the `convert` command within the project directory.
-Kompose automatically finds and reads the `docker-compose.yaml` file within the current directory, and from there it creates the necessary Kubernetes resources.
+Kompose can now be run with the `convert` command within the project directory.
+Kompose automatically finds and reads the `docker-compose.yaml` file within the current directory to create the necessary Kubernetes resources.

-1. Run the Kompose conversion process.
-For Kompose to automatically detect the `docker-compose.yaml` file, you need to still be in the project directory.
+1. Make sure you're still in the directory containing the `docker-compose.yaml` file, then run the Kompose conversion process:

     ```command
     kompose convert